London Air Travel » British Airways » BA100 »

 The source of the controversy surrounding this flight is why it proceeded to operate when other airlines had suspended operations and who in BA and the UK Government knew what, and when.

-The flight was the subject of a drama-documentary “The Last Flight To Kuwait” shown in the UK on BBC2 in 2007.
+The flight was the subject of a drama-documentary “The Last Flight To Kuwait” shown in the UK on BBC2 on 19 March 2007.

 The central allegation is that the UK Government wanted the aircraft to land in Kuwait to enable an intelligence gathering exercise to take place.